Health in India: In children

 A well-nourished child is one whose weight and height measurements compare very well within the standard normal distribution of heights and weights of healthy children of same age and sex.
 A child without sufficient nutrients in its daily intake is not only exposed to physical and motor growth delays, but also to heightened risk of mortality, reduced immune defenses and decreased cognitive and learning capacities.
-Malnutrition limits the productivity of all those who are its victims, and thus serves to perpetuate poverty.
+Malnutrition can negatively impact long-term health and socio-economic outcomes.
 As with serious malnutrition, growth delays also hinder a child's intellectual development.
 Sick children with chronic malnutrition, especially when accompanied by anemia, often have a lower learning capacity during the crucial first years of attending school.